 - 1 tablespoon balsamic vinegar

-2. Preheat oven to 325 degrees.
+Preheat oven to 325 degrees.
 Season both sides of brisket with salt and pepper.
-Place a roasting pan across 2 burners on medium-high.
-Heat 3 tablespoons oil in pan.
-Add brisket; sear until browned, 4 to 5 minutes per side.
+Place a roasting pan across two burners on medium-high.
+Heat three tablespoons oil in pan.
+Add brisket; sear until browned, four to five minutes per side.
 Transfer to a plate.

-3. Reduce heat to medium.
-Add onion and minced garlic to pan; cook, stirring often, until onion is soft, about 4 minutes.
+Reduce heat to medium.
+Add onion and minced garlic to pan; cook, stirring often, until onion is soft, about four minutes.
 (Add more oil to pan if needed.)
-Stir in tomato paste, and cook for 1 minute more.
+Stir in tomato paste, and cook for one minute more.
 Stir in wine, and cook, scraping any browned bits from bottom of pan.

-6. Let sauce stand in pan for 15 minutes, then skim fat from top.
-Place pan across 2 burners over medium-high heat; cook until sauce is reduced by slightly more than half, about 20 minutes.
-(You should have about 2 cups.)
-Stir in vinegar.
+Let sauce stand in pan for 15 minutes, then skim fat from top.
+Place pan across two burners over medium-high heat; cook until sauce is reduced by slightly more than half, about 20 minutes.
+(You should have about two cups.)
+Stir in the vinegar.

-7. Thinly slice brisket against the grain.
-Arrange slices on a platter with the vegetables.
+Always slice brisket against the grain.
+Cut thin slices and arrange on a platter with the vegetables.
 Season with pepper, and drizzle with some sauce.
 Serve immediately with remaining sauce.